davestewart/alias-hq/docs/integrations.md

 # Integrations

-> Use configured aliases in a variety of IDEs, libraries and frameworks
+> Use configured path aliases in a variety of IDEs, libraries and frameworks

 ## VS Code